‘We know our customers are worth it’; Bojangles giving away $1 million in free gas - NewsBreak

 According to a media release, the company is giving away $1 million in free gas to its customers, starting Monday.

 While supplies last, every purchase of a Bojangles Family Meal — with 12 or 20 pieces of bone-in chicken, biscuits, sides and iced tea — will come with a $10 gas gift card.Where’s the cheapest gas near you?
-Check the FOX8 Gas Prices Tracker
+Check the Queen City News Gas Prices Tracker

 “Southerners are known for being friendly neighbors, so as a Southern brand, it’s in our DNA to want to help our customers who are feeling the pain of soaring gas prices,” said Jackie Woodward, Bojangles Chief Brand and Marketing Officer.
 “We don’t want anyone to have to choose between enjoying a delicious meal with the family or buying gas, so let Bojangles help with both.”